Time-Lapse Evolution of Istanbul’s Urban Form: 330 AD to Present

 A Medieval Mask on a Modern Prison

-This research presented at the University of Cambridge examines the Eastern State Penitentiary, designed by John Haviland in 1829.
-The study explores the complex relationship between its Gothic architecture and the goals of reform, analyzing the dual audience of inmates and visitors.
-This essay analyzes the symbolic and cultural reasons behind the fortress-like and medieval appearance of Eastern State Penitentiary in 19th-century Philadelphia.
+This research presented at the University of Cambridge examines Eastern State Penitentiary in Philadelphia, designed by John Haviland in 1829.
+The study explores the strategic use of the Gothic revival style, whether to inspire fear in visitors or redemption in inmates.
+This essay analyzes the symbolic and cultural reasons behind the penitentiary’s fortress-like and medieval appearance.
 More than a purely random choice, the aesthetic qualities of Gothic reflect the beliefs and prejudices of the people who managed this prison of solitary confinement.

 The Berlin Evolution Animation